Bhavani240/Crohns_Disease_prediction/README.md

 AdaBoost Classifier achieved the highest accuracy (83%)

-Ensemble models like Gradient Boosting and CatBoost also performed well
+Ensemble models like Gradient Boosting and VotingClassifier also performed well

 Demonstrated the effectiveness of alignment-free ML methods for Crohn’s Disease prediction